 This Banana pudding is full of banana flavor just like it should be!
-Come find out my secret to a fruity, homemade banana pudding recipe that will transcend you back to your childhood!
+Come and check out the secret to a fruity, homemade banana pudding recipe that will transcend you back to your childhood!

 The secret to the tastiest banana pudding you’ve ever had lies in the pudding itself.
 This recipe starts with roasting bananas in their peel.
 This does to things: